mp2893/mime/README.md

 #### Notice

 Since MiME takes advantage of the graphical structure of visit records, you CANNOT use MiME when structure information is unknown (e.g. MIMIC-III does not tell you which diagnosis code led to ordering specific medications).
-In such cases, I recommend using [Graph Convolutional Transformer](https://arxiv.org/pdf/1906.04716.pdf) (GCT), which tries to learn the visit structure while performing predictions.
-(GCT code will be released soon)
+In such cases, I recommend using [Graph Convolutional Transformer](https://arxiv.org/pdf/1906.04716.pdf) (GCT), which tries to learn the visit structure while performing predictions. ([GCT code respository](https://github.com/Google-Health/records-research/tree/master/graph-convolutional-transformer))

 #### Running MiME